Things to Do in Wyoming

 More Things to Do in Wyoming

 Nearly all visitors to Grand Teton National Park will stop at the Colter Bay Visitor Center, whether to pick up supplies, get trail information, or permits for camping and boating.
 With a nearby campground and set just minutes from the shores of stunning Lake Jackson, the Colter Bay Visitor Center is one of the park’s most popular—and busiest—areas.
 While here, instead of just swinging through for some maps or quickly arranging your permits, stop to read up on the park information and peruse the cultural exhibits.
-Most notable is the Indian Arts Museum, which houses a small collection of 35 rare, Native American artifacts.
+Most notable is the Indian Arts Museum, which houses 35 rare, American Indian artifacts from the David T. Vernon collection.
 While the original collection was much larger, the lack of proper facilities at the visitor center forced its relocation, with a handful of artifacts remaining here on the land where they were originally crafted.
-There are free, ranger-guided talks of the display each morning and afternoon, and once a week they construct a traditional Native American teepee.
+There are free, ranger-guided talks of the display each morning and afternoon, and once a week they even construct a traditional Native American teepee.

 - Things to do in Jackson Hole